microsoft/jacdac-ts/README.md

 * ``patch:...`` or ``fix:...``  patch
 * ``minor:...`` or ``feature:...`` minor

-## Microsoft open source code of conduct
+## Microsoft Open Source Code of Conduct

 This project is hosted at https://github.com/microsoft/jacdac-ts.
 This project has adopted the